valnicky/Ulight/README.md

 - [PHP](https://www.w3schools.com/php/)
 - [MySQL](http://www.mysqltutorial.org/)

-## Contact
-### Slack
-If you are from the Udacity Front-End Developer path, you can join the channel #ulight on Slack

 ### Trello
-You will find all tasks to do in those trello boards.
+You will find all **tasks** to do in those trello boards.
 Once you've decided what you want to do, contact the lead of the field and ask him to assign you the task.
 - UX Design:
 - Backend: https://trello.com/b/0UGED8ew/backend
 - UI/ Web design:
 - Front-End:
 - Marketing:

+## Contact
+### Slack
+If you are from the Udacity Front-End Developer path, you can join the channel #ulight on Slack

 ### Leads
 - Maeva NAP (Management)